 He may be elected as a local elder of a particular church and ordained as such, providing special arrangements have been made with the conference.
 In such a case he is vested with the authority of a local church elder, but no more.
-His ordination as such does not qualify him to serve in any other church in the conference except by vote of the church needing his services, and this on the advice of the conference committee or president.
+His ordination as local elder qualifies him to serve only in such churches as have elected him as their local elder, and this on the advice of the conference committee or president.

 Conference committees do not have the right to authorize a licensed preacher to go from church to church baptizing or performing other church rites pertaining to the functions of an ordained minister.
-A conference committee action cannot be substituted for ordination.
+A conference committee action cannot be substituted for church election or ministerial ordination.
 Assignment of such workers to district leadership must not be made the occasion for unwarranted authorization in such matters.

 Ordination to the Ministry.-A ministerial license does not assure ordination to the ministry.
 Only after the holder has proved his gift is he entitled to ordination.
 The decision as to his fitness does not rest with the worker himself, nor upon the influence of his friends.
-Ordination should be carried out in harmony with the following plan:
+Ordination should be carried out in harmony with the following General Conference policy:

-"1.
-Inasmuch as the ordination to the ministry is the setting apart of the man to a sacred calling, not for one local field alone, but for the entire church, and therefore needs to be done with wide counsel, the following plan is the proper procedure, except in special cases where serious delay would result:

-"a.
-The matter of ordination is first taken under careful consideration by the local conference committee.

-"b.
-In case of approval, the local conference committee submits the names of the candidates with their findings and convictions to the union conference committee for counsel.

-"c.
-The decisions of these two bodies are placed in the hands of the Committee on Credentials and Licenses [at the next session of the conference], on whose favorable report the conference makes final decision in the case.

-"d.
-In case a licensed minister to be ordained is in the employ of the union or General Conference, the organization employing him would of course initiate the matter.
+- 1. Inasmuch as the ordination to the ministry is the setting apart of the man to a sacred calling, not for one local field alone, but for the entire church, and therefore needs to be done with wide counsel, the following plan is the proper procedure, except in special cases where serious delay would result: - a.
+The matter of ordination is first taken under careful consideration by the local conference committee. - b.
+In case of approval, the local conference committee submits the names of the candidates with their findings and convictions to the union conference committee for counsel. - c.
+The decisions of these two bodies are placed in the hands of the Committee on Credentials and Licenses at the conference session, on whose favorable report the conference makes final decision in the case. - d.
+In case a licensed minister to be ordained is in the employ of the union or General Conference, the organization employing him would of course initiate the matter. - 2.

-"2.
 In the event of its being desirable to have an ordination between sessions of conferences, this may be done in case the candidate has the approval for ordination of the union and local conference committees.

-"3.
-Before any ordination is carried out, there shall be a very careful examination of the candidates as to their fitness for the work of the ministry.
-The examination should cover the great fundamental facts of the gospel, such as the following:
+Examination of Candidates for Ordination.-1.
+Before any ordination is carried out, there shall be careful, unhurried, and prayerful examination of the candidates as to their fitness for the work of the ministry.
+The results of their labor as licentiates should be reviewed, and the examination should cover the great fundamental facts of the gospel, and such features as the following:

-"a.
-The present, personal religious experience of the candidate.

-"b.
-His belief in and knowledge of the Scriptures.

-"c.
-His acquaintance with and full acceptance of the vital truths we believe we are called to proclaim to the world.

-"d.
-The results of his previous work as a licensed preacher.

-"4.
-The examination of candidates for ordination is conducted by ordained ministers only, and where there are present representatives of union, division, or General Conferences, they should be invited to assist in the examination.

-"5.
-In the carrying out of the ordination, a special service, preferably on the Sabbath afternoon, should be conducted, that will exalt the office of the ministry in the eyes of the people and solemnize the call in the heart of the candidate."----"Constitution, By-Laws, and Working Policy of the General Conference," pp. 71, 72, 1930 edition.
+- a.
+The present personal religious experience of the candidate. - b.
+His belief in and knowledge of the Scriptures. - c.
+His acquaintance with and full acceptance of the vital truths we believe we are called to proclaim to the world. - d.
+His attitude toward denominational organization. - 2.
+The examination of candidates for ordination is conducted by ordained ministers only, and where there are present representatives of union, division, or General Conferences, they should be invited to assist in the examination. - 3.
+In the carrying out of the ordination, a special service, preferably on the Sabbath afternoon, should be conducted, that will exalt the office of the ministry in the eyes of the people and solemnize the call in the heart of the candidate.